k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configiration.md

-Some of the actual values are taken from the IDP.
-For more information per IDP see [Azure ADFS SSO SAML Setup]() and [Okta SSO SAML Setup]().
+Note that some of the values are taken from the IDP and some are supplied to by Fabric during the setup preprations.
+For more information and guides per IDP see [Azure ADFS SSO SAML Setup]() and [Okta SSO SAML Setup]().